Irish Pubs in Las Vegas provide a fun, differentiated atmosphere when compared to their non-Irish peers.

 Other notable Irish Pubs in Vegas

-McMullan’s Irish Pub: Although located away from the Strip, McMullan’s is adored by many that visit Las Vegas.
+McMullan’s Irish Pub: Although located away from the Strip, McMullan’s is adored by many who visit Las Vegas.
 Found near The Orleans, McMullan’s offers food items like Irish Stew, Irish Pies, Fish & Chips, Corned Beef & Cabbage, and Shepherd’s Pie in addition to traditional bar fare.